Game Boy Micro: Software and hardware

 While Game Boy or Game Boy Advance Game Link cables and the Game Boy Advance Wireless Adapter are not compatible with the Game Boy Micro system, adapters and a Game Boy Micro-compatible Wireless adapter have been released.
 Nintendo also redesigned their Play-Yan music/video adapter to better fit the Game Boy Micro.
 This device is able to play MP3 and digital video files from SD cards.

-As with the Game Boy Advance and Game Boy Advance SP systems, there are no regional lockouts on software, so North American games can be played on Japanese or European hardware and vice versa.

 Packaging

 In Japan, the Game Boy Micro was released in four different base colors: black, blue, purple, and silver.
-Also available at launch was a limited edition version, based on the controller of the Japanese version of the Nintendo Entertainment System, the Famicom.
+Also available at launch was a limited edition version, based on the controller of the Japanese version of the Nintendo Entertainment System, the Family Computer.
 In October 2005, Square Enix announced that they would be releasing a special faceplate, featuring artwork by Yoshitaka Amano, to promote their re-release of Final Fantasy IV on the Game Boy Advance.
 On November 17, 2005, Nintendo released a Pokémon version in Japan, featuring a red Micro with a black faceplate containing the silhouette of Pikachu.
 Another special edition of the Micro was released on April 20, 2006, which bundled Mother 3 with a red Micro and a themed faceplate.

 In the United States and Canada, the Game Boy Micro launched with two regular color choices, each sold with three interchangeable faceplates included: silver with black, "Ammonite" and "Ladybug" faceplates; and black with silver, "Flame" and "Camouflage" faceplates.
 The "20th Anniversary" edition was released on December 4, 2005, which was the Famicom controller-inspired version released in Japan.

-In Europe the Game Boy Micro is available in four different colors, with one matching faceplate: silver, green, blue and pink.
-Game Boy Micro sold in Australia have the same colors (except Green which replaced by red color) as Europe.
+In Europe, the Game Boy Micro was available in four different colors, with one matching faceplate: silver, green, blue and pink.
+Game Boy Micro sold in Australia have the same colors (except green which replaced by red color) as Europe.

-There are reportedly no plans to sell additional faceplates in the US retail locations (as indicated in the letter page in issue 200 of Nintendo Power) or the UK.
-Nintendo of Europe cannot supply replacement faceplates of any kind, and the feature is omitted from the product's marketing, packaging, and manual in Europe.
-However, some third parties are manufacturing such faceplates for sale in the US and Europe, and some importers stock faceplates acquired from Japan.
-Nintendo of America used to sell some of the faceplates individually online, however they are no longer available since the handheld was discontinued in 2008.

-Unit colors

-The Game Boy Micro had numerous colors and limited editions.